eastein/ugh.js/README.txt

 Nobody is using this in production one hopes, so we're not too worried about breaking it.

+# License

+This library is licensed under hte MIT license.

 # Toolbox

 1) Do nasty things (works in chrome) - on scroll.